developerUpdated 2026-05-04

 HTTP 429 Too Many Requests

 Every response includes the X-RateLimit-Remaining header showing how many requests remain in the current window.
 Monitor this header to implement client-side throttling.
+A 429 response carries a Retry-After header with the number of seconds to wait before retrying.

 Worked example: curl